hueftlein/msf-webstore-plugin/README.md

 When clicked, this extension will automatically
 - claim all available free offers
-- claim all achived milestone tiers
+- claim all achieved milestone tiers

 ## Installation Guide